xlateai/xos/README.md

 The fastest and easiest to use cross-platform application framework designed to feel like a UI framework, game engine, tensor operator library, operating system, and mobile scientific computation experimentation playground.

+Writing cross-platform applications in xos requires minimal code differences, with easy compilation branching for device-specific features and simple screen-size responsiveness.

 Apps in xos are standalone programs that run on any supported backend.
 Built with Rust for it's build system, performance, wide backend target support, and reliability; xos provides an easy foundation to build upon for your prototype applications and experiments.

+## Experimental
+The xos API is currently experimental and may change, notably the application engine interface for how apps are defined.
+This is to support headless applications, embedded-in-subframes, and cross-application compatibilities.
+We also plan to use Python as a scripting language for defining applications as well as computing experiments.

 ## Platform Support